OS-JKUAT/osj/README.md

 10. Access the Application: Through the provided url by sail access the application.

 ### Tips
  - You can create an alias for ./vendor/bin/sail .
+[How to.](https://bobcares.com/blog/laravel-sail-alias/)
  - php artisan < command > format will now be ./vendor/bin/sail artisan < command >.

 ## Learning Laravel